erezsh/Preql/docs/index.rst

 Preql (*pronounced: Prequel*) is an interpreted relational query language, that compiles to SQL.

-It is designed for use by data engineers, analyists and data scientists.
+It is designed for use by data engineers, analysts and data scientists.

 Resources
 ---------